PIK-Team/pik-team.github.io/_posts/2021-05-23-neo4j-unit-with-spock.md

 ### Creating the test class

-Head over to src/test/java and create a file called `WordRepositoryTest.groovy`.
+Head over to `src/test`.
+Here, you will need to create a `groovy` subdirectory, and inside it create a file called `WordRepositoryTest.groovy`.
 In order for the class to be recognized as a Spock test, it needs to extend the `Specification` class - this will enable the framework to automatically run our test methods.
-To mark it as a Spring Test class, just add a `@SpringBootTest(classes=SpringApp.class)` annotation.
+To mark it as a Spring Test class, just add a `@SpringBootTest(classes=TestDemoApplication.class)` annotation.
 Be careful when passing the class argument, as it could be named differently in your project.

 Our tests will surely alter the contents of the database in some way or another - luckily, there is a very simple way to avoid it - you will need to add a `@Transactional` annotation - this will make sure not to commit any changes inside the repository.